 This was to protect your spirit while seeing another person's country, and also to show respect for the country which you are entering.
-So, in the words of my people [speaks in Indigenous language] which means you may leave footprints on our land, or in other words, welcome to Country.
+So, in the words of my people [Speaks First Nations language] which means you may leave footprints on our land, or in other words, welcome to Country.

-WALLY BELL, NGUNAWAL ELDER: [speaks in Indigenous language].
+WALLY BELL, NGUNAWAL ELDER: [Speaks First Nations language].
 In language that is: this is Ngunawal Country, and welcome.
 My people, the Ngunawal, are the traditional custodians for Canberra and surrounding areas in New South Wales, a country that's been occupied for at least 21,000 years.